Trenz-Electronic/TE-USB-Suite/TE_USB_FX2.gen_3/OpenFutNet/README.markdown

 4)
 OpenFutNet warns you about TE USB FX2 module insertion if TE USB FX2 module is seen as DEWESoft device.
-OpenFutNet warns you that it can't write the TE micromodule.
+OpenFutNet warns you that it can't write the TE USB FX2 module.
 You should use a Recovery Procedure:
-A) turn off the TE micromodule;
+A) turn off the TE USB FX2 module;
 B) follow the Recovery Firmware Boot. <br />